 In times that feel so uncertain and shaky, do you yearn for some stability?

 But, in a world that’s continually changing, in which the only predictability is unpredictability, true stability is elusive.
-Oh, if we’re blessed with a fair amount of power and possessions, we can provide the semblance of stability for our lives.
+Oh, if we’re blessed with a fair amount of power and possessions, we can provide a semblance of stability for our lives.
 We might even think we have made everything in life predictably stable.
-But them something comes along like an automobile accident, a cancer diagnosis, or a worldwide pandemic and our stability turns out to be more romantic than real.
+But then something comes along like an automobile accident, a cancer diagnosis, or a worldwide pandemic and our stability turns out to be more romantic than real.
 Yes, as they say, we live in uncertain times.